Santa Ana Winds Returning To Southland Raising Risk Of Wildfires

 — Amber Lee (@AmberLeeNews) January 13, 2021

-Officials said the is a growing chance for red flag conditions over the Los Angeles and Ventura County mountains and valleys Thursday night through Friday.
+Officials said there is a growing chance for red flag conditions over the Los Angeles and Ventura County mountains and valleys Thursday night through Friday.

 A red flag warning was issued in inland Orange County and the Santa Ana mountains, in effect from 4 p.m.
 Thursday until 4 p.m.
 Friday.